 13 March 2020: I remember standing on a street corner in a neighbourhood of Zurich with Lukas Bärfuss.
 The day had started off bright and sunny, and we had spent it working out details of a new collaboration.
 When it was time for me to return home, he accompanied me to the tram stop to make sure I caught the correct connection.
 We then noticed a never-ending stream of people walking, all in the same down-hill direction, all heading home to begin lockdown.

 The first sounds after the most recent lockdown.
-What a ride it has been.
-This piano has not been tuned since March 2020.
-I'm falling in love with music all over again.
-My playing feels at the same time a little raw, and also very true to what I feel we can and should offer music, and what we should offer our audiences, and ourselves.
+An atelier on the other side of town.
+In it, an untuned piano, audience chairs stacked and dusty after a year of hibernation.
+An unedited rendition, not perfect in its delivery, but full of love and gratitude to make music with another musician after such a long time of separation.
+My playing is raw, in service to Beethoven and Vera, the pianist performing here.
+Full of love, and commitment, in resonance with one another, holding on to belief in music and people - that is what I feel we can and should offer music, our audiences, and ourselves.
 Beethoven Kreutzer Sonata, second movement, played with Vera Kooper in a music space in Biel, Switzerland on 13 March, exactly one year after my family and I went into lockdown.